 Frankly, there are enough specification combinations to have you poring over the brochure and Skoda’s website for days, but our pick of the range for private buyers is the 2.0-litre diesel with 148bhp in SE trim, with enough performance and equipment for most, along with low running costs.
 Company-car drivers are best served by the plug-in hybrid, thanks to its low Benefit-in-Kind (BiK) liability.

-The Skoda Superb didn’t feature in our top 75 cars ranked in our 2021 Driver Power owner satisfaction survey.
-However, the Skoda Karoq and Kodiaq SUVs earned a top 10 finish in our survey, with both sharing engines and parts with the Superb, giving a strong indication that it will be reliable.
-Similarly, Skoda finished 12th from 29 car makers in our brand satisfaction survey.
+The Skoda Superb didn’t feature in our top 75 cars ranked in our 2022 Driver Power owner satisfaction survey.
+However, the Skoda Kodiaq SUV earned a fifth place finish in our survey, with its smaller Skoda Karoq sibling coming in at 18th place.
+Both share engines and parts with the Superb, giving a strong indication that it will be reliable.

 You can find even more reassurance in the Superb’s safety credentials.
 The car has been crash-tested by Euro NCAP and received the organisation’s full five-star rating.
 With a strong construction and long list of standard safety features, the Superb will protect you and your passengers well in a crash, while standard automatic emergency braking reduces the risk of that happening in the first place.